KazumaIwase/interpolation_ml/README.md

 Kazuma Iwase and Tomoyuki Takenawa

-Faculty of Marine Technology, Tokyo University of Marine Science and Technology, 2-1-6 Etchujima, Koto-ku, Tokyo, 135-8533, Japan.
+Graduate School of Marine Science and Technology, Tokyo University of Marine Science and Technology, 2-1-6 Etchujima, Koto-ku, Tokyo, 135-8533, Japan.

+Contributing authors: kazumaiwase676@gmail.com;
+takenawa@kaiyodai.ac.jp;

 <div align="left">

 ## About data

 ### Observed data
-Observation data ([observe.csv](data/observe.csv)) were downloaded from the JMA(Japan Meteorological Agency) website (https://www.data.jma.go.jp/risk/obsdl/index.php).
-And it is what we pre-processed.
+Observation data ([observe.csv](data/observe.csv)) is what we pre-processed from data downloaded from the JMA (Japan Meteorological Agency) website (https://www.data.jma.go.jp/risk/obsdl/index.php).

 ### Dummy data
 There are csv files ([dummy_nesw.csv](data/dummy_nesw.csv), [dummy_tenki_to_kurasu.csv](data/dummy_tenki_to_kurasu.csv)) in the data folder, but they are dummy data.